Detailed Guide forRespiratory Therapists in San Diego County

 Advances in inhaled medications and in the treatment of transplant patients, heart attack and accident victims, and premature infants (many of whom are dependent on a ventilator during part of their treatment) will also increase the demand for the services of respiratory care practitioners.

 In California, the number of Respiratory Therapists is expected to grow faster than average growth rate for all occupations.
 Jobs for Respiratory Therapists are expected to increase by 17.0 percent, or 2,500 jobs between 2014 and 2024.

-In San Diego County, the number of Respiratory Therapists is expected to grow slower than average growth rate for all occupations.
-Jobs for Respiratory Therapists are expected to increase by 6.5 percent, or 60 jobs between 2012 and 2022.
+In San Diego County, the number of Respiratory Therapists is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Respiratory Therapists are expected to increase by 16.4 percent, or 220 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|

 Due to Net